Export spatial data collected by GoPro Max

 DCIM > 100GOPRO.

-Before starting the export, first understand the GoPro Max file naming rules, which will help you properly manage the captured video files.
+Before starting the export, first understand GoPro Max's file naming rules to help manage captured video files correctly.

-GoPro Max records original video files with the .360 suffix in panoramic mode (360-degree video).
-Due to file system limitations, when a single recording is long (file exceeds 4GB, approximately 8 minutes), GoPro Max automatically splits the video into multiple files (volumes).
-At the same time, GoPro Max also creates corresponding .LRV video preview files with the same name.
+Raw video files shot by GoPro Max in spherical mode (360-degree video) have the suffix .360.
+Due to file system limitations, when a single recording is lengthy (file exceeds 4GB, approximately 8 minutes), GoPro Max automatically splits the video into multiple files (segments).
+Simultaneously, GoPro Max creates corresponding .LRV low-resolution preview files with identical names.

 Filename structure